neuronsimulator/nrn/docs/README.md

 pip3 install --user -r docs/docs_requirements.txt --upgrade
 ```

-Also, make sure to have installed dependencies listed in [conda_environment.yml](conda_environment.yml)
+Also, make sure to have `Doxygen` installed and the dependencies listed in [conda_environment.yml](conda_environment.yml)
-(note that this file is intended for the ReadTheDocs setup, but lists all desired requirements).
+(note that this file is tailored to the ReadTheDocs setup, but lists all desired requirements).

 With all dependencies installed, configure project with CMake as described in [README](../README.md).